I am your host, Rush Limbaugh, doing what I was born to do.

 So that's what Rush Revere and the American Revolution is about.

-And we've set up, we've got this great Facebook page, Facebook slash rushrevere.com, where we are acknowledging veterans.
+And we've set up, we've got this great Facebook page, Facebook slash RushRevere.com, where we are acknowledging veterans.

-The things that people are sending to us now, kids and their parents and all that.
+It melts your heart, the things that people are sending to us now, kids and their parents and all that.

 So Veterans Day is a big day to us, and it's a meaningful day.

-He acknowledged that everybody's thanking the military today, and that's good, because it used to be that Veterans Day was as casually accepted as Columbus Day was.
+And it's gratifying to see Our caller from San Antonio a moment ago in the Air Force, he acknowledged that everybody's thanking the military today, and that's good, because it used to be that Veterans Day was as casually accepted as Columbus Day was.

-It was it was just nothing.
+It was just nothing.

-But today it's a big day.
+But today, it's a big day.

 It's a bigger day than ever.